dewarim/cinnamon.js/README.md

 The goal is to have a client library

-* which can be used for fat browser based Cinnamon applications, for example editing complex Cinnamon object graphs in the browser (DITA, S1000D, XML);
+* which can be used for fat Cinnamon applications, for example editing complex Cinnamon object graphs in the browser (DITA, S1000D, XML);
-* which exposes core Cinnamon object types to improve the existing webclient, for example a dynamic search builder.
+* which exposes core Cinnamon object types to improve the existing webclient, for example a dynamic search builder;
+* which contains a collection of tests for the XML server API.

 # Project status